Humpback Bridge - Virginia's Oldest Covered Bridge

 The second fell victim to the flood of July 13, 1842.

 The third, as the annual report of the turnpike company put it, "gave way" in 1856.

-It stood derelict (and was even used by a nearby farmer to store hay) until 1954.
-That year, thanks to the fund-raising efforts of the Business and Professional Women's Club of Covington and the Covington Chamber of Commerce, it was restored and preserved as part of Alleghany County's history.
+The Business and Professional Women's Club of Covington and the Covington Chamber of Commerce raised funds to have the bridge restored and preserved as part of Alleghany County's history.

 Humpback Bridge was reopened to the public in 1954 as the centerpiece of an attractive wayside.

 In the summer of 2013, the Humpback Bridge underwent additional restorations using funds from the National Historic Covered Bridge Program.

 Humpback Bridge can be reached from Interstate 64 by taking exit 10 to Route 60 and traveling one-half mile east, or by taking Route 60 west from Covington.